pme123/camundala/00-docs/src/docs/functionalityDsls/dmnTester.md

 ### Run the DMN Tester
 In your _sbt-console_:

-  `runMain camundala.examples.invoice.dmn.ProjectDmnTester`

-## startDmnTester
-Starts the Docker container.
+  `dmn/run`

-This makes the whole process pretty nice and fast.
+This starts the Docker container and makes the whole process pretty nice and fast.
 The following steps are done:

 - Check if the Container is already running.